microsoft/AttackSurfaceAnalyzer/README.md

 ## New Features in 2.2

 - Expanded analysis engine allowing users to define arbitrary boolean expressions across clauses and access sub properties of objects.
-See https://github.com/microsoft/AttackSurfaceAnalyzer/wiki/Analysis-Ruleset for more information on creating rules.
+See [Authoring Rules](https://github.com/microsoft/AttackSurfaceAnalyzer/wiki/Authoring-Analysis-Rules) on the wiki for more information on creating rules.
 - Significantly improved collection and analysis performance.
 - MacOS binary signature checking
 - Support for C# 8 [nullable reference types](https://docs.microsoft.com/en-us/dotnet/csharp/nullable-references)